frellwan/ML/MachineLearning/README.md

 Use expectation maximization on a guassian mixture model for image segmentation based on several different numbers for segments.

 ### Week 12
+Use a boltzman mean field approximation to classify MNIST images with noise added to them.
+Look at various hyperparameter values to improve the classification performance.

+### Week 13
+Develop a pytorch model using convulutional nueral network (CNN) layers to build a classifier for the CIFAR data set.

+### Week 14
+Design a denoising autoencoder using pytorch for the MNIST dataset that will use the first 5 principal components to to classify images.
+The variational autoencoder will learn the mean and standard deviation of the categories to generate images for each category.